 It is much more uncommon.
 People would more than likely walk into something fresh-faced and eager, but woefully unprepared.
 They might be willing to learn but would have done zero work prior to showing up.
 This small difference separates the best from the rest.

 Starting new things is not easy and it may be more difficult to open up your mind to the idea of reading ahead or preparing before beginning.
 The difference is in the details, it is a slight edge.

-James Altucher posted a list on Instagram that titled “5 books every intern needs to read” but it could be called, “5 books that every person starting anything should read.”
+James Altucher posted a list on Instagram titled “5 books every intern needs to read” but it could be called, “5 books that every person starting anything should read.”

-The list is all inclusive and includes many important aspects of pursuing excellence.
+The list is all-inclusive and includes many important aspects of pursuing excellence.
 Altucher noted, “there’s no formula for success.
 And everyone finds their own path.
 But… I still wish I could have read these books when I was 17.”

 5 BOOKS EVERY INTERN SHOULD READ